aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3b_Advanced_VPC_Networking/VPC_Endpoints.md

   * The endpoint controls restrictions.
   * Only limits access when it is being access through that endpoint.
   * **Gateway endpoints:**
-    * Provide private access to S3 and DynamoDB
+    * Provide private access to S3 and DynamoDB.
-    * Don't occupy specific subnet
+    * Don't occupy specific subnet.
     * Are highly-available.
     * Don't need DNS, they use route tables.
     * Can utilize policies, but not security groups.